Cryptocurrency has a reputation problem.

 Time taken: a few seconds

-As the popularity of legitimate cryptocurrency transactions increases, financial organizations that are wary of them risk getting left behind.
+As the popularity of legitimate cryptocurrency transactions increases, risk-averse financial organizations get left behind.
 People like Jo and Lesley want to carry out financial transactions using trustworthy money service businesses.
-Fiat-based financial services must follow strict AML regulations, but what about cryptocurrencies?
+Fiat-based financial services must follow strict AML regulations, but what about cryptocurrency AML?

 Under US law’s Bank Secrecy Act, more commonly known as the ‘travel’ rule, financial institutions must keep comprehensive records of every transaction and be able to produce them in a timely manner.
 This legislation has been central to the government’s AML regulations for many years.